 As I admired her poster I began to think about the others made by her classmates.
 I know that when I go to school next week to work in the library I'm going to see these posters.
 I'll know which posters were made solely by the kids and those that were made by the helicopter parents.
 I can't say that I didn't help her, there were things she needed me to show her how to make, but I made it a point to remind myself not to do too much.
 It's her project and she has to have her hands in making the poster.
 When I see those perfect posters I'll chuckle to myself, thinking of those frazzled parents cramming more and more things on the poster.
 Those poor kids missed out on all the fun of the creating.
 Too bad for them.
 And their parents gained that much more unneeded stress.

-Editor's note: My younger child's same 3rd grade project can be seen in the post: Another 3rd Grade Biography Project
+In addition my younger child's same 3rd grade project can be seen in the post: Another 3rd Grade Biography Project